natergj/excel4node/README.md

 Takes optional params object to specify workbook options.
 jszip.compression : change the zip compression method
 fileSharing : equates to the "Password to modify" password option.
-This does not encrypt the workbook and users can still open the workbook as ReadOnly
+This does not encrypt the workbook and users can still open the workbook as ReadOnly allowInterrupt : uses an asynchronous forEach loop within code as to not block other operations if reports are being generated on the same thread as other processes that should take higher priority.

 ```
 var xl = require('excel4node');